Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

+Recall, \cite[Definition 8.3]{iec}, that the ends of an exploded curve $f\co \ex C\longrightarrow \ex B$ are encoded in the structure of the exploded manifold $\ex C$, and that the smooth part $\totl{\ex C}$ is a nodal curve with special points corresponding to the ends of $\ex C$.
+Accordingly $\M$ is analogous to the Deligne--Mumford stack of stable nodal curves with unspecified genus, and an unspecified number of unlabelled marked points.

-\begin{remark} We shall show that $\M$ may be regarded the explosion of the usual Deligne-Mumford space considered as a complex orbifold with normal crossing divisors corresponding to the boundary.
-More specifically, the usual Deligne-Mumford space $\bar{ M}$ may be regarded as a stack over the category of complex manifolds with normal crossing divisors.
-It is locally represented by $U/G$ where $U$ is some complex manifold with normal crossing divisors, and some action of $G$.
-The inverse image $U'$ of $U$ under the forgetful map
+\begin{remark} We also show that this moduli stack of stable exploded curves $\M$ is (represented by) the explosion of the usual Deligne--Mumford space considered as a complex orbifold with normal-crossing divisors corresponding to the boundary.
+More specifically, the usual Deligne--Mumford space $\bar{ M}$ is a stack over the category of complex manifolds with normal-crossing divisors.
+It is locally represented by $U/G$ where $U$ is some complex manifold with normal-crossing divisors, and with some effective action of a finite group $G$.
+The inverse image $U^{+1}$ of $U$ under the forgetful map